weareenvoy/tdd-string-calculator/readme.md

 > Yeah, so about that important goal this was supposed to meet.
 You might be wondering what that was.
 > This test made it so that one number does work regardless of what the number is.
 PHP coerces an
 > empty string to 0, which means we don’t have to do that much work for this one.

+#### Interlude #1 -- Refactoring

+This refactoring step will be pretty simple, as there really isn’t too much code just yet.
+Let’s quickly extract the creation of `StringCalculator` into a method so it can be easily recreated in case our dependencies change.

+For more details, read the Bowling Kata Interlude #1.
+Since you’re now an expert at this kind of refactoring, we’ll skip past the nitty gritty and just make it working.
+(PhpStorm makes this super easy because the IDE refactors for you, and won’t break your code unless you select incorrectly.
+Bonus points!)

+As long as we’re still green, we’re good!
+Onto the next test.